Peter0924/CS457_Group_Project_Connect_Four/README.md

 4. **Chat while playing:** Players can send messages to each other during the game using the built-in chat interface.

+5. **Message Commands:** Players can utilize four different message commands during the game:
+   - join
+   - move
+   - chat
+   - quit

-5. **Restart the game:** Once a game is finished, players can reset and play again.
+6. **Restart the game:** Once a game is finished, players can reset and play again.

 ## Features:
 - Real-time chat functionality during the game